ibdgc/ibdgenetics.org/content/home/downloads.md

 {{% /callout %}}

 1. Download the form [here](https://drive.google.com/file/d/10ZSvrUP2QKWwOv1XpeGk9AI9cn9dVbn2/view?usp=sharing).
-1. Complete and sign the document using a pdf editing tool (e.g. adobe acrobat, apple preview).
+1. Complete the document using a pdf editing tool (e.g. adobe acrobat, apple preview).
     1. Initial the "IIBDGC Internal Use Only" appendix if applicable (i.e. when requesting access to pre-publication data).
 1. Send the signed copy to requests@ibdgc.org.